 Experts agree that it was these tactics that caused Ukraine to pull out! “[T]he unprecedented pressure from the Russians was the decisive factor,” said former Polish president and intermediary Aleksander Kwasniewski.
 “The Russians used everything in their arsenal.”

 Putin applied all that pressure on Ukraine because that nation is the linchpin of his goal of a renewed imperial Russia!
 A linchpin is the pin in an axle that keeps the wheel from coming off.
 Putin has long known that if Ukraine allies with Europe, it would significantly diminish his power.
-Mr. Putin was doing everything in his power to keep the wheels from falling off his dream of a new Soviet empire.
+He was doing everything in his power to keep the wheels from falling off his dream of a new Soviet empire.

 The Ukrainian people protested until Yanukovych fled the country.
 Putin may not have expected this outcome, but he used the turmoil to advance his goal even further.
-He focused specifically on the federal Republic of Crimea, which was a semi-autonomous region of Ukraine.
-After deploying undercover agents to destabilize the peninsula, he arranged for a referendum to be held which would ostensibly let the people of the peninsula decide whether they wanted to return to Mother Russia or not.
+He focused specifically on the federal Republic of Crimea, which was a semiautonomous region of Ukraine.
+After deploying undercover agents to destabilize the peninsula, he arranged for a referendum to be held that would ostensibly let the people of the peninsula decide whether they wanted to return to Mother Russia or not.

 In truth, Ukrainian law unambiguously forbids any such referendum.
-Its constitution explicitly states that Crimea is “an inseparable constituent part of Ukraine,” and its laws are subservient to those of the central government in Kiev.
+Its constitution explicitly states that Crimea is “an inseparable constituent part of Ukraine,” and its laws are subservient to those of the central government in Kyiv.
 But no one stood up to stop the referendum, so on March 18, 2014, Crimea became an official part of Russia.
 The borders of Europe were redrawn.

 Putin is doing everything he can to prevent Georgia, Ukraine and all other former Soviet countries from developing closer ties with Europe.
-He also recently pushed the U.S. out of his backyard by pressuring Kyrgyzstan to kick America off of Manas Air Base.
+He pushed the U.S. out of his backyard in 2014 by pressuring Kyrgyzstan to kick America off of Manas Air Base.
 This was America’s only military base left in Central Asia.
 Russia’s deep involvement in the Middle East has allowed the brutal Syrian regime to retain power.
 It has also been instrumental in allowing Iran to continue pursuing nuclear weapons.